SegMatch: Segment based loop-closure for 3D point clouds: INTRODUCTION

-While working at the level of objects would be ideal, it also has a two fold assumption.
+While working at the level of objects would be ideal, it also has a twofold assumption.
 First, that we have access to a perfect object segmentation technique, and second, that there are actual `objects' in the environment, under the definition of \cite{alexe2010cvpr}.
 These assumptions do not hold in general because of imperfect segmentation and because of common real-world scenarios with no distinguishable objects.
-This work therefore introduces \textit{SegMatch}, a segment-based approach which takes advantages of more descriptive shapes than keypoint-based features without the aforementioned strong assumptions of object-based approaches.
-In other words, we close loops by matching segments that belong to partial or full objects, or to parts of larger structures (windows, arcs, façades).
+This work therefore introduces \textit{SegMatch}, a segment-based approach which takes advantage of more descriptive shapes than keypoint-based features without the aforementioned strong assumptions of object-based approaches.
+In other words, we recognize places by matching segments that belong to partial or full objects, or to parts of larger structures (windows, arcs, façades).
 Examples of such segments can be seen in Fig.~\ref{fig_lc7_cut} for data collected in an urban scenario.

 Our system presents a modular design.
-It first extracts and describes segments from a 3D point cloud, matches them to segments from already visited places and uses a geometric-verification step to propose loop-closures candidates.
-One advantage of this segment-based technique is its ability to considerably compress the point cloud into a set of distinct and discriminative elements for loop-closure detection.
-We show that this not only reduces the time needed for matching, but also decreases the likelihood of obtaining false matches.
+It first extracts and describes segments from a 3D point cloud, matches them to segments from already visited places and uses a geometric-verification step to propose place recognition candidates.
+One advantage of this segment-based technique is its ability to considerably compress the point cloud into a set of distinct and discriminative elements for place recognition.
+We show that this does not only reduce the time needed for matching, but also decreases the likelihood of obtaining false matches.

 When it comes to segment description, although numerous 3D point cloud descriptors exist \cite{scovanner20073,wohlkinger2011ensemble,rusu2009fast}, there is no clear evidence of relative performance among them, such as power of generalization or robustness against symmetry in geometry for instances.
 Therefore, we have opted for a machine learning approach to match a variety of standard descriptors computed over the segments.
 Nonetheless, due to the modular nature of the presented framework, future advances in 3D segmentation, recognition, and description can be used by replacing the respective components in our pipeline.